landaire/landaire.github.io/content/2025-10-31-splinter-cell-cursed-file-format.md

 date = "2025-10-30"

 [extra]
+hidden = true
 draft = true
 +++

-[Splinter Cell (2002)](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_\(video_game\)) was one of the first games I had on the original Xbox, probably sometime in 2003, and to this day remains one of my favorite games of all time.
+[Splinter Cell (2002)](<https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_(video_game)>) was one of the first games I had on the original Xbox, probably sometime in 2003, and to this day remains one of my favorite games of all time.
 It was developed by Ubisoft using Unreal Engine 2 which was licensed from Epic Games.

 Videogames were how I got into programming/hacking, and I still enjoy data mining and exploring cut content from games.
-While recently looking into cut content for Splinter Cell, I was kind of surprised that there isn't really much information on the topic aside from [a review copy](https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_\(Sep_13,_2002_prototype\)) of the game which contained two levels cut from the Xbox version.
+While recently looking into cut content for Splinter Cell, I was kind of surprised that there isn't really much information on the topic aside from [a review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the Xbox version.

 Naturally, I decided to _legally backup my personal disc copy of the game_ and get got to digging on the files.